 - Spend too much on clothes so you have enough to wear both at work and at home?

-The solution is to create your own work uniform.
-By creating your work wardrobe you stop wearing all your nicer gear for work.
+The solution is to design your own work uniform.
+By creating a capsule wardrobe for work you can stop wearing all your nicer gear.